Lessons in Lemon Balm

 It’s been a healthy green beautiful plant, but like mint, it has spread quite a bit.
 I’ve pulled up a few clumps here and there, but have had to resign to the fact that a major removal was in need.
 It pains me to pull up such healthy plants, but it’s become quite invasive.

 To me, lemon balm is much worse than mint’s wandering ways.
 Oh, they’re similar, actually more than similar.
-Lemon balm is part of the mint family, and spreads just like mint by sending out a vigorous root system.
+Lemon balm is part of the mint family, and spreads just like mint and become very invasive.
 I can’t imagine how many yards of mint and lemon balm roots I’ve pulled up.
 But from what I’ve learned this week, and boy have I learned, mint sends out roots with single shoots surfacing above ground.
 Lemon balm is more sneaky.
-It seems to develop more in clumps than the mint has, very strong, interwoven clumps, then sending out heavy duty roots to develop more clumps.
+It develops more in clumps than the mint, very strong, interwoven clumps.
 I’ve had an easier time pulling up mint over the years.

 Getting lemon balm out of the ground once it has spread into, say … where you’ve been trying to get tarragon to grow for two years, is pretty much a pain.
 Or maybe where a walkway used to be?
 Or perhaps crowding out the purple coneflower that you’d rather see spread.
 Yes, you could say that lemon balm and I have had an intimate relationship over the past week.
 After days of trying to rid it from my vegetable garden, I’m quite appreciative of it’s hardiness.
 It’s a tough bugger.

 We’re not tossing it all.
 Our new garden cart came in handy this weekend for carrying a good amount of it to be transplanted to another part of our yard where it can grow without crowding out anything else.